MicrosoftDocs/cpp-docs/docs/linux/create-a-new-linux-project.md

 First, make sure you have the **Linux Development Workload** for Visual Studio installed.
 For more information, see [Download, install, and setup the Linux workload](download-install-and-setup-the-linux-development-workload.md).

 For cross-platform compilation, we recommend using CMake.
 CMake support is more complete in Visual Studio 2019.
-If CMake is not an option, and you have an existing Windows Visual Studio solution that you would like to extend to compile for Linux, you can add a Visual Studio Linux project to the Windows solution, along with a **Shared Items** project.
+If CMake isn't an option, and you have an existing Windows Visual Studio solution that you would like to extend to compile for Linux, you can add a Visual Studio Linux project to the Windows solution, along with a **Shared Items** project.
 Put the code that is shared between both platforms in the Shared Items project, and add a reference to that project from the Windows and Linux projects.

 ## To create a new Linux project